denyspoltorak/metapatterns-website/metapatterns/content/part-2--basic-metapatterns/_index.md

 +++
 weight = 3
 title = "Part 2.
 Basic metapatterns"
-description = Basic architectures include: Monolith, Shards, Layers, Services, and Pipeline.
-They are building blocks for more complex designs. bookCollapseSection = true
+description = "Basic architectures include: Monolith, Shards, Layers, Services, and Pipeline.
+They are building blocks for more complex designs." bookCollapseSection = true
 +++